VU-Cog-Sci/exptools2/README.md

 ```

 Note that we're still calling the parent's `__init__` method (the `super().__init__()` call), because this is executing the boilerplate code that is needed to setup any `Session`!
 Note that the base `Session` class is initialized with three arguments: `output_str`, `output_dir`, and `settings_file`, of which only `output_str` is mandatory.
 Don't forget to add these arguments to the `__init__` method of your custom class!
 After calling the `super().__init__()` function, you may add whatever you like, such as binding the `n_trials` variable to `self`.

+Now, before we explain the other important aspects of (custom) `Session` objects, we need to digress slightly and talk about the settings-file.

 #### The settings-file
 An important part of `exptools2` is the settings-file, which is needed by the `Session` class (and thus every custom session class which inherits from `Session`).
 The package contains a default settings-file (in `data/default_settings.yml`), which is used when you do not provide a custom settings-file to the session object during initialization.
 This is fine for testing your experiment, but for your "real" experiment, you should provide your own (custom) settings-file that is specific to your experiment.
 Your custom settings-file does not have to contain *all* possible settings; those settings that are not listed in your custom settings-file will be "inherited" from the default-settings file (which contain sensible defaults).